ludocode/onramp/docs/virtual-machine.md

 ## Version History

+This spec has undergone several changes in its history.
+The libc and bootstrap code will attempt to remain compatible with versions 2 and later (when the syscall table was added) to avoid breaking existing VMs.

+#### Version 4

+The current version.
+Changes include:

+- Changes to the Process Info Table:
+    - The System Call Count and Process Info Count fields have been replaced by a single Minor Version field.
+This is much simpler for VMs to implement and for the bootstrap and libc to use.
-Version 4: Cleaned up syscall error codes.
-Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
+- Cleaned up syscall error codes:
+    - Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
 (Returning zero from `fread` and `fwrite` is now disallowed but the libc will still support it for backwards compatibility.)
-Made other error codes optional (except for `ERROR_GENERIC`) and fully documented the expected error codes for all exceptional conditions in all syscalls.
+    - Other error codes are now optional (except for `ERROR_GENERIC`).
+The spec now fully documents the expected error codes for all exceptional conditions in all syscalls.
+- Some syscall changes:
+    - The prototype for `alloc` has changed.
+The old function was never used.

+#### Version 3

-Version 3: Added system call count and process info count fields to the PIT.
-Added `alloc` and `free` system calls.
+- Added System Call Count and Process Info Count fields to the Process Info Table.
+- Added `alloc` and `free` system calls.

-Version 2: Added system call table, replacing the exit address in the PIT (an address that was assigned to `rip` to exit the program.).
-Removed `sys` instruction.
-Renamed `halt` syscall to `exit`.
-Added `panic` syscall, displacing `time`.

-Version 1: Replaced `cmpu` instruction with `ltu`.
+The latest spec for version 3 is in commit [c0110ef5](https://github.com/ludocode/onramp/blob/c0110ef5e7de3a0d3f8136ffd82b1c893ae670be/docs/virtual-machine.md).

+#### Version 2

+- Added the System Call Table.
+    - The System Call Table address replaces the Exit Address in the Process Info Table.
+        - The Exit Address was a value that the program would assign to `rip` to exit.
+This mechanism is now used for all system calls.
+    -  Removed `sys` instruction.
+(The opcode `0x7F` is now unused and will remain so because some VMs continue to use it to implement the syscall mechanism.)
+- Some syscalls have changed:
+    - `halt` has been renamed to `exit`.
+    - `panic` has been added, displacing `time`.

+The latest spec for version 2 is in commit [d313b92c](https://github.com/ludocode/onramp/blob/d313b92c79a6a5cab5553fde3a8c85e0e59759e2/docs/virtual-machine.md).

+#### Version 1

+- Instructions have changed:
+    - `ltu` replaces `cmpu`.
 (The `cmpu` instruction performed a three-way comparison returning -1, 0 or 1.)

-Version 0: Initial version.
+    - `shru` replaces `ror`.
+(The `ror` instruction performed a 32-bit rotate (i.e. without carry) instead of a shift.)
+    - `shl` replaces `xor`.
+(The `xor` instruction performed a bitwise XOR similar to the `and` and `or` instructions.)

+The new instructions are simpler for VMs to implement and are much more useful to programs.

+The bump to version 1 was actually made a few months after the `shru` and `shl` instructions were added to the document.
+I'm listing them here as a version 1 change anyway.
+The difference between version 0 and 1 is a bit fuzzy because version 0 was still experimental; the spec was not versioned seriously until version 1.

+The spec for version 1 is in commit [36bb35db](https://github.com/ludocode/onramp/blob/36bb35db73732e55a74b56f982679f72243797c6/docs/virtual-machine.md).

+#### Version 0

+This was the initial experimental version of the Onramp VM.
+Several breaking changes were made without bumping the version number; in most cases it is impossible for the program to tell which "version 0" it is running on so there is no way for a program to be portable to all version 0 VMs.

+Some changes during version 0 are:

+- Syscalls were renumbered.
+For example, `fwrite` was originally 19; it was later changed to 6.
+- `fread` and `fwrite` originally had to read or write exactly the number of bytes requested (if possible).
+This was relaxed so they could read or write less.
+- `ftell` was added and its redundant functionality was removed from `fseek`.
+- `ftrunc` was added and the behaviour of `fopen` was simplified, allowing programs to support both truncate and append without needing more VM `fopen` modes.
+- `chmod` was changed to operate on a path rather than a handle

+Most of these changes were made to simplify VMs at the expense of some complexity in the libc and bootstrap.

+The best commit representing version 0 is probably [8ace5628](https://github.com/ludocode/onramp/blob/8ace5628af12329c02f7bcd46f4f00b47f82beb0/docs/virtual-machine.md), although changes were made before and after this commit with the same version number.

 <!--